 Keep Your Reserve Study Data Private

 Example: A community that has several buildings and projected roofing project estimated to occur in the several years may be looking at a roofing project(s) in the hundreds of thousands of dollar range.
 This would be excellent information for the software company to sell and the Vendor to buy.
-Unfortunately, it is the Community which gets the short end of the stick in this scenario.
-Rinse and repeat a few thousand times and the data ends up being quite a profitable business – so is this company in the software business or marketing business, I would say the latter and who is their real customer you or the Vendors they are selling this data to, I would also say the latter.
+Unfortunately, it is the community which gets the short end of the stick in this scenario.
+Rinse and repeat a few thousand times and the data ends up being quite a profitable business – so is this company in the software business or marketing business, I would say the latter and who is their real customer you or the vendors they are selling this data to, I would also say the latter.

 We also have seen a higher tick in partnerships between reserve study companies and Vendors.
 These partnerships have mostly been justified by stating that this helps the reserve study company get more accurate overall numbers in a reserve study, and to some degree I think this is true.
 However, all good, fabrications and bending of reality is based on some level of truth.

 We are constantly being approached by Vendors who want to “work with us” hoping to get a foot in the door to a meeting or introduction.
 If it works out, they frequently state we would earn a commission for this effort (one company offered me personally $10,000 for each introduction and closing of a project with them).
 These are often projects that cost hundreds of thousands or millions of dollars and there are often big commissions attached to them.
+Some Vendors, such as lenders and insurance providers, will use the data to their benefit in the way of higher insurance premiums if they can justify a reason for raising the risk associated with covering your community.